 However, it is worth noting that Google strongly recommends that you focus on having responsive web design.
 So it may be seen as the most favored approach for mobile SEO.

 If you want your B2B SEO efforts to give long-term results and make sure you’re getting consistent traffic from your organic search rankings, then it’s important to you stay updated on any changes Google makes.
 You want to ensure that your website appears in the best possible way in the search engine result pages at all times.
 For instance, if you find that Google isn’t displaying up-to-date information about your site, you’ll need to fix it right away.

 Google’s aim is to make sure the information it shows in the search results is in sync with the content that appears on the website.
 This is to ensure users have a great user experience.
 Keeping this in mind, Google may not display your title tag the way you want or doesn’t display certain information.
 Which tells you exactly what the big G prefers.
 This may allow you to tweak your other pages to match what Google wants.

 There was a time when Google pushed the Authorship Markup for search results but soon scraped it off.
 It was a huge change that most SEO experts didn’t expect, but it did eventually happen.

 The hard fact is, Google can make any change overnight.
 Which means, if you’re not keeping track of changes that it makes (both minor and major), you may wake up to a rude shock and the damage may already be done.
 The more updated you are, the better position you will be in deal with the change.

 Proven B2B SEO Techniques to Get More Traffic

 Everything above has been tested and performed and proven to work.
 However, it is that – work!
-Keeping your SEO updated for your B2B company can be a full time job.
+Keeping your SEO updated for your B2B company can be a full-time job.
 A job that is sometimes best, financially, if outsourced.
-If you’re thinking that’s the case for your company, then feel free to reach out to our team.
+If you’re thinking that’s the case for your company, then feel free to contact us.
 We have experts on staff who specialize in B2B SEO and would love to help your business grow.